morikeli/smart-scheduler/README.md

 ### Overview
-  This is a web app that is meant to serve our local learning institution - the website serves students and the administration.
-The website enables lecturers to schedule lectures while students receive updates and notification about the scheduled lectures.
-To avoid time wastage and disruption when looking for an appropriate venue, the web app automatically allocates venues to each lecture scheduled for the current date.
+This web application is designed to support our local educational institution by serving both students and administrators.
+It allows lecturers to schedule lectures, while students receive updates and notifications about these schedules.
+To minimize time loss and disruptions when searching for suitable venues, the app automatically assigns available venues to lectures scheduled for the current day.

 ### Technologies used
   - HTML